SlicerDMRI/SupWMA/README.md

 # SupWMA

-This repository makes available the source code, pre-trained model and testing samples for the work, "One-shot Learning-based Animal Video Segmentation", which is accepted by 2022 IEEE International Symposium on Biomedical Imaging (ISBI) [1].
+This repository releases the source code, pre-trained model and testing sample for the work, "SupWMA: consistent and efficient tractography parcellation of superficial white matter with deep learning", which is accepted by 2022 IEEE International Symposium on Biomedical Imaging (ISBI).

 Compared to several state-of-the-art methods, SupWMA obtains a highly consistent and accurate SWM parcellation result.
 In addition, the computational speed of SupWMA is much faster than other methods.

+![v4_SupWMA_Overview](https://user-images.githubusercontent.com/56477109/150537721-9619c9f6-98f0-4a02-ae4f-4794b99235fd.png)

+## License

 The contents of this repository are released under an [MIT](LICENSE) license.

-![v4_SupWMA_Overview](https://user-images.githubusercontent.com/56477109/150537721-9619c9f6-98f0-4a02-ae4f-4794b99235fd.png)

-## Dependencies
+## Dependencies:

   conda create --name SupWMA python=3.6.10 conda activate SupWMA